The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

-This guide is for U.S.-based family members of Syrian and Iraqi nationals who want to help their relatives move to the U.S. You may be eligible for other refugee and asylee family reunification options.
-Information about the I-730 program is here, the P-3 program is here, and the I-130 program is here.
+This guide is for U.S.-based family members of Syrian and Iraqi nationals who want to help their relatives move to the United States.

-Some Iraqis and Syrians can apply directly for resettlement in the U.S. through the Direct Access Program (DAP).
+Some Iraqis and Syrians can apply directly for resettlement to the United States through a Direct Access Program (DAP).
 Information from the U.S. government about the Direct Access Program is here in English.
 Information from the U.S. government about the Direct Access Program is here in Arabic.

 Your relative might be eligible for this option if: